 The CW’s recent “Crisis on Infinite Earths” crossover event exposed more people than ever before to the concept of DC’s Multiverse—the expanse of differing “Earths," each with their own unique makeup of superheroes and villains.
 The idea of the DC Multiverse isn’t new, but at least until very recently, it also wasn’t well known outside of the comic book faithful.
 And while The CW miniseries filled in most of the broad strokes, we couldn’t blame anyone new to the idea for being a bit lost or at least having a few questions.

 For example, how many Earths are in the Multiverse?
 Are they really infinite?
 Did the Crisis on Infinite Earths comic create the DC Multiverse?
 What’s the point of the Multiverse?
-And is the Multiverse on the show the same as the one in the comics?
+And is the Multiverse we've seen on TV the same as the one in the comics?

 The answers aren’t always so simple, but before we start getting into them, we should first explain what the Multiverse is for anyone out there who may be new to the concept.